fst.view

 >>> FST('global a, b, c').names

-Set a single item or a slice view in this slice view.
+Set a single item or a slice view in this view.
 All indices (including negative) are relative to the bounds of this view.

-Note that fstview can also hold references to non-AST lists of items, so keep this in mind when assigning
+Note that FSTView can also hold references to non-AST lists of items, so keep this in mind when assigning

 values.